Editing Paths

 The example captured in the figure, shows a path consisting of two sub-paths drawn by hand using the pencil tool.
 The paths were combined using the Combine command of the object menu.
 The problem here is that the start and end of these paths don’t exactly align to allow a proper joining into a single filled path.

-The Node tool can be used to quickly cleanup such path intersections (including many other scenarios) using only a single click.
+The Node tool can be used to quickly cleanup such path intersections using only a single click.
 Select the path object to be edited, and select the Node tool.
 Hold the Option (Mac) or Alt (Windows) key (without selecting any node), a larger (blue) circle will show.
 The circle indicates the area where self-intersecting points are cleaned (other parts of the path remain unchanged).
 Move the mouse over the self-intersecting point to be cleaned (the circle marquee center should be close to the point), while still holding the Option (Mac) or Alt (Windows) key.
 Click with the mouse over the self-intersecting point, and if the two short edges are correctly identified (i.e. they are not too long), a new node is created at the self-intersecting point, the short edges are removed and the path is joined at the new node.

 The Simplify Tool